Constitution Hill (horse)

-Constitution Hill (foaled 17 March 2017) is a British Thoroughbred racehorse that competes in hurdle racing.
+Constitution Hill (foaled 17 March 2017) is a British-Thoroughbred racehorse that competed in hurdle racing and, as of 25 February 2026, competes in Flat Racing.
 One of the highest-rated hurdlers ever, he recorded his biggest victory when winning the 2023 Champion Hurdle.
 After that race Tony McCoy acclaimed him as the "horse of a generation".
 The horse has eight Grade 1 victories to his name.

 Background

-Constitution Hill is a bay gelding with a small white star bred by the Worcestershire-based Sally Noott.
+Constitution Hill began his career in Ireland being trained by B W harvey and had his first race in the Minella Times - Henry de Bromhead & Hotel Minella and Tattersalls Ireland 4yo Geldings Maiden (DIV 2 4-y-o 3m. in which he placed second under the trainer B W Harvey.
+He was bought by seven barrows and Nicky Henderson,[2][3] in the yard at Seven Barrows, Berkshire.[4]is a bay gelding with a small white star bred by the Worcestershire-based Sally Noott.
 His sire Blue Bresil won three races on the flat and was also campaigned over hurdles in France.
 He has sired numerous good National Hunt winners including L'Autonomie (Grande Course de Haies d'Auteuil), Blue Lord (Paddy's Reward Club Chase), Royale Pagaille (Betfair Chase) and Mick Jazz (Ryanair Hurdle).
 Constitution Hill's dam Queen of the Stage won two minor races over hurdles in the UK.
 She was a distant female-line descendant of the British broodmare Our Liz.

 As a foal in November 2017 he was consigned Tattersalls Ireland November National Hunt Sale and was bought for €16,500 by Warren Ewing and Barry Geraghty.

 Racing career

 Point-to-point racing

 Constitution Hill was initially trained by Ewing and began his racing career on the amateur point-to-point circuit by finishing second in a maiden race at Tipperary on 24 April 2021, beaten a head by Anyharminasking.
 The gelding was sent to the Goffs Horses in Training sale a month later and was bought for £120,000 by Nicky Henderson on behalf of Michael Buckley.
 Henderson trained the horse at Upper Lambourn in Berkshire.
-He has been ridden in all of his races by Nico de Boinville.